Kerala Wedding Budget Guide: 2026 Cost Breakdown

 For a wedding with 500 guests (a modest count by Kerala standards), catering alone can run between 3,00,000 and 6,00,000 depending on the menu complexity and service style.
 For a side-by-side comparison of sadya versus buffet formats, see our sadya vs buffet catering guide.

-Looking for Caterers?
+Looking for Caterings?

 Photography & Videography